cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Choose the camera file to be imported</i>: It's possible to import both Bundler .out and Agisoft .xml files.
 In both cases, distortion parameters won't be imported.
-In the case of Agisoft, it's necessary to undistort the images before exporting the xml file
+In the case of Agisoft, it's necessary to undistort the images before exporting the xml file.

 .. data:: invert_faces_orientation